Residential Standby Generators for EMP

 About EMP and other transient protection for your generator:

 For whole-house generators: At a minimum, you should have a voltage transient suppressor at the input (electric power grid side) of your transfer switch.
 If you don't have the time or money to search for and purchase a suppressor that is fast enough for EMP, at least have the electrician install a lightning protector on the input to your transfer switch.
+Especially if your only transient protection is a standard lightning protector, then be sure to implement my PLAN B mentioned below.

 Voltage transient protectors that are fast enough for nuclear EMP are made by Transtector and SOLA.
 These will only block the EMP coming in on the power line, but this is the most important part of the pulse.
 Voltage spikes coming in from the main power lines from a nuclear EMP would range from many thousands to a million volts or more.
 In addition, if you live in a lightning-prone area, then lightning-induced power line spikes are likely to destroy unprotected generator electronics sometime within the normal lifetime of your generator.
 There is always good transient protection built into the generator electronics, but that "good" transient protection is nearly always inadequate, even under normal conditions.